Skip to main content

 Bondies Abroad | A semester in the City of Lights

-Stephanie Centorame spent a semester at the Pantheon-Sorbonne (Paris 1) University as part of her double degree in Law and Arts.
+Stephanie Centorame spent a semester at the Pantheon-Sorbonne (Paris 1) University as part of her Bachelor of Arts / Bachelor of Laws (CRICOS 093912A) double degree.
 She reflects on her semester on exchange in the City of Lights.

 Having spent the better part of the last five months in Paris, France, two things are certain: exchange is a transformative personal experience that I would recommend to anyone willing to listen, and there is no limit as to how much bread and cheese one can consume on any given Friday.